 What do grande, venti, and trenta mean at Starbucks?

 First of all, here are the size options traditionally offered at Starbucks: tall (12 ounces), grande (16 ounces), venti (24 ounces), and trenta (31 ounces).

 Let’s briefly address tall.
 This designation by the coffee company is considered by many to be a classic instance of corporate language manipulation.
-Tall sounds like small but means something close to the opposite.
+Tall rhymes with small but means something close to the opposite.
 The result arguably encourages a consumer to think a little less about the size of his or her beverage as well as the size of the bill.

-Grande is Italian for “large,” venti means “twenty,” and trenta is “thirty.”
-Why isn’t the 16-ounce size sedici (Italian for sixteen) instead?
-Perhaps because grande conjures associations with the English “grand.”
+As for the literal meanings of the size names?
+Grande is Italian for “large.”
+Venti means “twenty,” and trenta means “thirty.”
+Why isn’t the 16-ounce size called sedici (Italian for “sixteen”) instead?
+Perhaps because grande conjures associations with the English grand.
 Why not follow this logic and apply names that are evocative of English terms to the remaining two sizes?
-The less-familiar venti and trenta may help consumers forget the cost or calorie count of what they are about to drink.
+The less-familiar venti and trenta may help consumers forget the cost—or calorie count—of what they are about to drink.